lkmill/jsx-node/README.md

 For ES6 Class Modules, make sure the initial state is set in the constructor and nowhere else.

+## Compatible With Preact

+This module is designed to be compatible with [Preact](https://github.com/developit/preact).

++ `className` prop is aliased to `class`, and `class` can be a plain object. any keys with truthy values will be used as a class.

 ## Usage With Express